yjl9903/unplugin-info/README.md

 > This pacakge was originally named [vite-plugin-info](https://www.npmjs.com/package/vite-plugin-info).
 Now it has been refactored using [unplugin](https://www.npmjs.com/package/unplugin) to support more tools.
 >
 > However, you can still use [vite-plugin-info](https://www.npmjs.com/package/vite-plugin-info) since it works fine.
 Thanks to the compatibility of Vite.
+And the source code of [vite-plugin-info](https://www.npmjs.com/package/vite-plugin-info) is [here](https://github.com/yjl9903/unplugin-info/tree/vite-plugin-info).

 ## Installation